mbrownnycnyc/splunkconf19/markdownlessons.md

 * if I have to
 * create lists
+    * with levels
+      * a bunch of levels

 1. numbered
+   1. has levels too
+      1. but how many?
 2. then they are numbered
 3. as if they are numbered